Kashawn-Brown/MicroFlix/modules/movie-service/README.md

----

-# 🐳 Local Dev: Running `movie-service` + Postgres with Docker Compose
+#  Movie Service

+This is the **movie-service** for Microflix.
+It manages core movie metadata (create, list, and fetch movies) and can optionally seed realistic data from TMDb so the rest of the platform has a solid catalog to work with.

+It follows the same patterns as `user-service`: Spring Boot 3, Java 21, Postgres, Flyway, and a thin controller + service + repository stack.

-This setup runs the **movie-service** and its **Postgres 18** database in Docker, along with the rest of the Microflix stack (discovery + gateway + user-service).
-I don’t need a local Postgres installed.
+This setup runs the **movie-service** and **Postgres 18** database in Docker along with the rest of the Microflix stack, so you don’t need a local DB installed.

 ### Prerequisites